ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 {{< faq_block title="How can I obtain the full sequence or the coding sequence of a gene?" >}}
 To view details or annotations for a specific genomic feature:

 1. Click on the genomic feature of interest (e.g., a protein-coding gene).
-A **Feature details** widget will appear on the right, in the Widget side panel area (Figure 5Q).
+A **Feature details** widget will appear on the right, in the Widget side panel area.
 2. Scroll down to browse the feature details.
 To obtain the full gene sequence, click the **Show feature sequence** button of the top panel, which corresponds to the gene.
 To obtain the coding sequence (CDS), go down to the **Subfeatures** section, and click on the correspondent **Show feature sequence** button.
 {{< /faq_block >}}